Revenue Recovery Roadmap

 Why is social proof critical for DTC health and beauty brands?

 DTC health products require high trust before purchase.
 A brand with 4 reviews competing against established players with 7,500+ reviews faces a credibility gap that no amount of design or copywriting can overcome.
+According to Shopify's own conversion research, products with reviews convert 270% better than those without.
 Building social proof through review generation campaigns, UGC, and before/after galleries is the highest-ROI activity for new DTC health brands.